A continuous family of fully-frustrated Heisenberg model on the Kagome lattice

 in which

-Here $s_{i,j},\nu_{i,j},\rho_{i,j}=\pm1$ are phase factors introduced to ensure that a $\pi$-flux is enclosed in each unit cell.
-More specifically, they are translational invariant in the $\vec{a}_{2}$ direction, but will change sign when translated by one unit in the $\vec{a}_{1}$ direction, if the unit cell indices of site $i$ and $j$ in the $\vec{a}_{2}$ direction differ by an odd number.
-Here $\vec{a}_{1}$ and $\vec{a}_{2}$ are the two basis vectors of the Kagome lattice, as is illustrated in Figure 5. $s_{i,j},\nu_{i,j},\rho_{i,j}$ on the 18 independent bonds of the first unit cell, as is shown in Figure 5, all equal to 1.
+Here $s_{i,j}=\pm1$ is the phase factor introduced to ensure that a $\pi$-flux is enclosed in each unit cell of the Kagome lattice(see Fig.5).
+More specifically, $\chi_{i,j}$ is translational invariant in the $\mathrm{\mathbf{a}}_{2}$ direction, but will change sign when translated by one unit in the $\mathrm{\mathbf{a}}_{1}$ direction, if the unit cell indices of site $i$ and $j$ in the $\mathrm{\mathbf{a}}_{2}$ direction differ by an odd number.

+Just as in the case of $J(\mathbf{q})$, a non-dispersive band at $2(\chi_{1}-\chi_{2})$ emerges in the spectrum of $H_{MF}$ when $\chi_{2}=\chi_{3}$.
+The origin of such a flat band can also be attributed to the destructive interference between the hopping amplitudes out of a localized Wannier orbital, which now involves two unit cell of the Kagome lattice as a result of the $\pi$-flux structure encoded in the phase factor $s_{i,j}$.
+An illustration of such a localized Wannier orbital is presented in Fig.6.